k-u-bux/kubux-mail-client/readme.md

 # Kubux Mail Client

-A privacy-focused, terminal-first email client built on top of [Notmuch](https://notmuchmail.org/) with AI-powered email classification and tag management.
+A email client built on top of [Notmuch](https://notmuchmail.org/) using Bayesian classification for tag management.

 ## Overview

-Kubux Mail Client is a modular email management system designed for users who value privacy, customization, and efficiency.
-It combines the power of Notmuch's fast email indexing with modern GUI components and machine learning capabilities for intelligent email organization.
+Kubux Mail Client is a modular email management system designed to find mails quickly.
+It combines the power of Notmuch's fast email indexing with GUI components and machine learning capabilities for intelligent email organization.

 ### Key Features